Cumulant GAN

 \subsection{Improved Image Generation}

-A series of experiments have been conducted demonstrating the effectiveness of cumulant GAN on standard CIFAR-10 \cite{krizhevsky2009learning} and ImageNet \cite{imagenet_cvpr09} datasets.
+A series of experiments have been conducted on CIFAR-10 \cite{krizhevsky2009learning} and ImageNet \cite{imagenet_cvpr09} datasets demonstrating the effectiveness of cumulant GAN.
 In the experiments, we select pairs of $(\beta, \gamma)$ that correspond to well-known divergences in order to highlight their effect on the training process as well as to facilitate connections with existing literature.